-The obverse of the coin shows the pipe organ in the Vienna Musikverein''s Golden Hall.
-The reverse of the coin depicts various instruments of the Vienna Philharmonic orchestra, including the Vienna horn, bassoon, harp, and four violins centred on a cello.
+The obverse of the coin shows the pipe organ in the Vienna Musikverein's Golden Hall.
+The reverse of each coin depicts various instruments of the Vienna Philharmonic orchestra, including the Vienna horn, bassoon, harp, and four violins centred on a cello.
 Both designs were produced by Thomas Pesendorfer, the chief engraver of the Austrian Mint.

 * Bullion product prices displayed include the precious metal price and any applicable premium.
 Any promotions or discounts are applied to the premium above the precious metal price only and not on the metal price itself.

 Austrian Philharmonic 2018 1 oz Gold Bullion Coin

 |Obverse Designer||Thomas Pesendorfer|

 |Pure Metal Content||1 Troy Oz|